Can the school hold the place open for my child while we see whether electively home educating is right for us?

 The school can not hold the place open.
 In many schools they will have another child wanting to be admitted into that school place.

-If you are considering making a decision to electively home educate, Malcolm Webster can offer you an opportunity to talk it through before you make your decision.
+If you are considering making a decision to electively home educate, the EHE team can offer you an opportunity to talk it through before you make your decision.

 Can electively home educated pupils re-enter a school?